Franciscans of Life: Admission

 Membership to the Franciscans of Life is limited to Catholic males age 18 and older who are in full communion with the Catholic Church and with the local ordinary, and who firmly submit to the authentic Magisterium of the Church, holding firmly to the one true Faith.

 No married man may be admitted as an extern brother without the written consent of his wife.
 Clerics may be admitted with the consent of their ordinary.

 Formation includes the stages of aspirancy (up to six months), postulancy (up to 12 months), and novitiate (one year).
 The regular brothers make temporary profession for three years, then perpetual profession.
 The extern brothers bind themselves annually through a promise to follow the Rule and Constitutions.

 Vows

 At the current stage of canonical development, the brothers have permission from the ordinary to profess private vows.
 The regular brothers profess the Evangelical Counsels of obedience, poverty, and celibate chastity.
 They also profess a fourth vow to freely proclaim the Gospel of life to the voiceless.

 The extern brothers bind themselves through an annual promise to observe the spirit of the Evangelical Counsels in accordance with their state of life.
 The Constitutions provide separate chapters to guide them in this endeavor.

 Ministry

-The Franciscans of Life are involved in pro-life education, street evangelization, days of recollection, pilgrimages, spiritual direction, religious education, and other ministries with a focus on the sanctity of life.
+The Franciscans of Life are involved in anti-abortion education, street evangelization, days of recollection, pilgrimages, spiritual direction, religious education, and other ministries with a focus on the sanctity of life.